-The use of AutoHALT, Stop-Grant, Sleep, and Deep Sleep states is allowed in Intel® Pentium® 4 processor with 512KB L2 cache based systems to reduce power consumption by stopping the clock to internal sections of the processor, depending on each particular state.
+The use of AutoHALT, Stop-Grant, Sleep, and Deep Sleep states is allowed in Intel Pentium 4 processor with 512KB cache on .13 micron process based systems to reduce power consumption by stopping the clock to internal sections of the processor, depending on each particular state.
 See Figure 35 for a visual representation of the processor low power states.